 - This recipe uses a standard 12 cup muffin-cupcake pan.
 Depending on how you divide the batter, you may be able to yield more than 16 muffins.
 Likely, not more than 18.

-- To make your own self rising flour for this recipe: Sift together 2 cups of all purpose flour, 1 Tbsp baking powder and ½ teaspoon salt.
+- To make your own self rising flour for this recipe: Sift together 2 cups of all purpose flour, 1 tablespoon baking powder and ½ teaspoon salt.

 - This recipe uses fresh cranberries that are abundantly in season in the cool weather months.
 When making these throughout the year, you can use thawed frozen cranberries instead.
 When doing so, make sure you drain any excess juice released by thawing the berries.